felixfontein/ansible-acme/README.md

 ## Tested with Ansible

 Tested with the current Ansible 2.9, ansible-base 2.10 and ansible-core 2.11 releases and the current development version of ansible-core.
-Ansible versions before 2.9.10 are not supported.
+Ansible versions before 2.9.17 are not supported, and ansible-base versions before 2.10.4 are also not supported.

 ## External requirements